 Know Your Final Destination at Viareggio

-If you’re coming from A12 highway or the Aurelia state road - exit at Viareggio Sud - the nearest park-and-ride area is Largo Risorgimento, situated in front of Pam supermarket and quite close to the center - about ten minutes walking distance.
+If you’re coming from the Aurelia state road - exit at Viareggio Sud - the nearest park-and-ride area is Largo Risorgimento, situated in front of Pam supermarket and quite close to the center - about ten minutes walking distance.
 If you prefer a free bus ride, take number 6-7-9 and 5-8-10 to come back.
 Parking capacity is about 330.

 Buses run from early morning till evening (about 9pm) and rides are quite frequent: one every 7 minutes from 7am to 9am, and one every 15 minutes during the rest of the day.
 Ticket, as said before, are FREE.
 Otherwise, ticket prices may vary from a 70 minutes valid one that costs 1 euro, to a 180 minutes valid ticket that costs 1.80 euro.
 For more information on bus itineraries, full schedules and prices take a look at the official website.

-There are also park-and-ride lot close to the sea and the promenade, if you’re lucky you’ll maybe find a free park with no need to take other public means for reaching the center.
-Terrazza della Repubblica is one of those, perfect if you’re coming from Lido di Camaiore or other locations of Versilia coastline.
+There are also park-and-ride lot close to the sea and the promenade, if you’re lucky you’ll maybe find a free parking spot with no need to take other public means for reaching the center.
+Terrazza della Repubblica is one of those, perfect if you’re coming from Lido di Camaiore or other locations of the Versilia coastline.
 Besides its proximity to the center, it also provides a free connection by bus: number 5-11-13 to go, number 6-12-14 to come back.
 Parking capacity is 400.

 Another parking lot situated close to the center is on via Buonarroti.
 Once again, bus number 5-11-13 to go the center, number 6-12-14 to come back.
 Parking capacity is 300.